-Learn the facts about Rogaine side effects for men and women.
+Learn the truth about Rogaine side effects in men and women - mild, moderate and severe.

 Then decide whether or not using this drug is the best way to treat your hair loss.

 Rogaine (or Regaine in the UK) is the brand name for minoxidil, a drug that's been approved by the FDA for treating androgenetic hair loss (androgenetic alopecia).
 Its FDA approval was given after trials showed that it was capable of producing hair regrowth.

 But, although minoxidil has been scientifically proven to have some positive effect on hair loss, it’s also been scientifically proven to have side effects!

 Here are the potential side effects of Rogaine that can affect both men and women – I’ve listed them in what I expect most people would consider to be an

 * Whilst such an increase in hair growth might initially sound more like a benefit, you wouldn’t be too impressed if the tiny vellus hairs on your nose or forehead started to sprout out thicker, longer and darker!